walchko/github-blog/source/blog/Cpp/Making-Namespace-Shorter.md

 ---
-title: Making C++ Namespaces easier to Work With
+title: Making C++ Namespaces Easier to Work With
 date: 4 Apr 2019
 ---